Legislation and standards for exhibiting animals

 The Queensland Biosecurity Act 2014 governs control, movement and management of plants and animals declared as pests.

-Australian quarantine, export and import laws are administered by the Department of Agriculture and Water Resources.
+Australian quarantine, export and import laws are administered by the Department of Agriculture, Water and the Environment.

 - The Zoo and Aquarium Association provides members with education, accreditation and networking opportunities.